Emilia Lanier: Adulthood

 Not long after her mother's death, Lanier became the mistress of Henry Carey, 1st Baron Hunsdon, a Tudor courtier and cousin of Queen Elizabeth I. At the time, Lord Hunsdon was Elizabeth's Lord Chamberlain and a patron of the arts and theatre, but he was 45 years older than Lanier, and records show he gave her a pension of £40 a year.
 Records indicate that Lanier enjoyed her time as his mistress.
 An entry from Forman's diary reads, "[Lanier] hath bin married 4 years/ The old Lord Chamberlain kept her longue She was maintained in great pomp ... she hath 40£ a yere & was welthy to him that married her in monie & Jewells."

 In 1592, when she was 23, Lanier became pregnant with Hunsdon's child, but he paid her off with a sum of money.
 Lanier was then married to her first cousin once removed, Alfonso Lanier.
 He was a Queen's musician; church records show the marriage taking place at St Botolph's Aldgate on 18 October 1592.
-In 1593 Lanier gave birth to a son.
+In 1593 Lanier gave birth to a son, Henry (died 1633).

 Forman's diary entries imply that Lanier's marriage was unhappy.
 The diary also relates that Lanier was happier as Lord Hunsdon's mistress than as Alfonso's bride, for "a nobleman that is ded hath Loved her well & kept her and did maintain her longe but her husband hath delte hardly with her and spent and consumed her goods and she is nowe... in debt."
 Another of Forman's entries states that Lanier told him about having several miscarriages.
 Lanier gave birth to a daughter, Odillya, in 1598; she died when she was ten months old and was buried at St Botolph's.

+Sometime in the period 1598-1609 Lanier and her husband moved to Hackney, but precisely where or for how long is not known.

 In 1611, Lanier published her volume of poetry, Salve Deus Rex Judaeorum.
 Lanier was the first woman in England to declare herself a poet.
 People who read her poetry considered it radical, and many scholars today refer to its style and arguments as protofeminist.